Heart of Wales line: Passenger services

 For many years there were four trains per day in each direction on weekdays and two on Sundays.
 From May 2015 an additional Monday to Friday train pair in each direction was introduced north of Llandrindod and south of Llandovery, ostensibly to improve commuting possibilities, although the consequential changes to existing services substantially lengthened the working day for those travelling to Shrewsbury.
 Trains are one or two carriages each, with a small team of staff.
 A buffet trolley service runs occasionally.
 The Heart of Wales line runs from Llanelli to Craven Arms, however train services normally terminate at Shrewsbury and Swansea.
 Two northbound weekday trains travel onwards from Shrewsbury to Crewe, bringing the total journey length to 153.5 mi, and one starts from Crewe southbound.
 Most stations are request stops.

 From December 2022 a fifth train through train each way has been introduced as well as a later Shrewsbury-Llandrindod round trip and a late Swansea - Llandovery out and return service on weekdays only.
+These additional services were withdrawn in December 2024, with the timetable reverting to the old pattern of four services per day in each direction.

 At Craven Arms, the line joins the Welsh Marches line to Church Stretton and Shrewsbury.

 Passenger services are operated by Transport for Wales Rail using Class 150 or Class 153 diesel multiple units, although Class 175s have been used on rare occasions.
 The continued use of Class 153 DMUs has received criticism, notably from Kirsty Williams AM, who says:

 The line has also been used for exceptional train movements, including: